MRCollective/WindowsAzureBootcampPerth2014/3_DeployWebSite/README.md

     ![Pre-populated publishing credentials in Visual Studio](prepopulated_credentials.png)
 10. Visual Studio should publish the site for you and open it on your defaullt web browser
     ![Deployed website](deployed_site.png)
+11. Click around in the different links and check out the code that generated them to see all the different platforms that are working out-of-the-box

 If you are a superstar and you finished the hands-on lab early or you are revisiting this lab after the fact there are some more labs we've included for you below that cover some of the other concepts/options around creating and deploying Windows Azure Web Sites.
-Feel free to pick any of them that interest you.
+Feel free to pick any of them that interest you below.

 Further reading: